-- 1. The DFA test is presumptive for the identification of Legionella pneumophila serogroup 1.
+- 1. The DFA test is presumptive for the identification of Legionella pneumophila serogroups 1 to 14.
 A positive result should be confirmed by assessment of growth requirements and biochemical techniques for Legionella bacteria. - 2.
-A negative DFA test does not preclude the presence of species or serogroups of Legionella other than Legionella pneumophila serogroup 1. - Mixed cultures containing species or serogroups of Legionella with small numbers of Legionella pneumophila serogroup 1 may also give negative results if the quantity of the latter is very low.
+A negative DFA test does not preclude the presence of species of Legionella other than those for which the isolate has been tested. - 3.
+Mixed cultures containing species or serogroups of Legionella other than those for which the isolate has been tested along with small numbers of Legionella pneumophila serogroups 1 to 14 may also give negative results if the quantity of the latter is very low.
 Use of isolates derived from single colonies can reduce the likelihood of this occurrence. - 4.
 The use of these reagents directly with patient specimens or for preparations other than clinical culture isolates has not been established.